TIM-JYU/TIDE-VSCode/README.md

 4. Open the project in Visual Studio Code
 5. Launch the `Run Extension` configuration from the `Run and Debug` tab

+NOTE: When making changes to the code, it is necessary to run either `Developer: Reload Webviews` or `Developer: Reload Window` in the Visual Studio Code command palette (ctrl + shift + p) before the changes have any effect.

 NOTE: The Visual Studio Code extension requires [TIDE-CLI](https://github.com/TIM-JYU/TIDE-CLI) to be installed in order to function properly.